 - Rota Elementary

 David Glasgow Farragut Middle / High School, 6th-12th grad

 You may decide to attend Spanish schools.
-You must have a rental agreement or assigned base housing before you can apply.
+You must have a rental agreement or assigned base housing before you can apply for Spanish Public Schools.
 Registration is in May every year.
 The SLO hosts a workshop with the Education Delegates in Puerto and Rota every March to walk you through the process.
 Any time after May, school options are space available and there is an alternative registration process.
 Every August the Education Delegates and I host a workshop on how to register and what to expect in the Spanish School system.
 Appointments can be made with the SLO anytime to walk you through the registration and inform you about this education option.
 For more information, please visit https://www.smore.com/szfpt

 Free and Reduced Meal Program